somsirsa/somsirsa-site/content/authors/somsirsa/_index.md

 # Role/position

-role: Machine Learning Evangelist, Startup Mentor, Mental Health Advocate
+role: Founder, Machine Learning Evangelist

 # Organizations/Affiliations

 organizations:
-  - name: Chandigarh University
+  - name: Artificial Intelligence and Machine Learning Society, Chandigarh University
     url: "http://www.cuchd.in"

 # Short bio (displayed in user profile at end of posts)

 bio: Somsirsa is a AI Consultant and Mental Health Advocate pursuing doctoral research on Explainable AI in the Healthcare domain.
 He also advocates the ethical use of AI.
 He is also working towards inclusion of AI curriculum in schools.
-He also believes that we are students of a global classroom and has an entrepreneurial mindset.
+He also believes that we are students of a global classroom and should have an entrepreneurial mindset.

 interests:
-  - Explainable AI (XAI)
+  - Growth Hacking
   - Deep Learning
   - Inclusion of AI in Education and Healthcare

-education:
+#education:
 #courses: - course: PhD in Artificial Intelligence
-#institution: Chandigarh University
+#institution: Artificial Intelligence and Machine Learning Society, Chandigarh University
 #year: (Pursuing) - course: MEng in Biomedical Engineering
-institution: Jadavpur University
+#institution: Jadavpur University
 #year: 2012 - course: BTech in Biomedical Engineering
 #institution: Siliguri Institute of Technology
 #year: 2009